Manesar: Proposal for new city

 In 2018, the Chief Minister, Manohar Lal Khattar, announced a new city that would adjoin Gurgaon and incorporate an area from Manesar towards Rewari, and also the area around Pataudi.
 The new city is likely to be spread across at least 50,000 hectares, which is larger than Chandigarh (11,400 hectares) but smaller than Gurgaon (73,200 hectares).

 Proposal of a new municipal corporation

 In November 2020, Haryana Chief Minister Manohar Lal Khattar announced the creation of a new municipal corporation in Manesar.
 In December 2020, the Haryana Government approved the formation of the Manesar Municipal Corporation in a cabinet meeting.

-Connectivity

-Manesar lies on National Highway 48 and is served by many local buses and states Roadways buses and trains plying on this route.
-The nearest railway station is Ghari Harsaru; a major station is at Gurgaon.